-They bundled up, and headed out for an hour of fun and learning in the snow before coming in to warm up for breakfast.
+But despite my feelings about the matter, there’s something special about snow.
+And my kids were so excited to see it coming down again.
+So, they bundled up, and headed out tons of fun and learning in the snow before coming in to warm up by the fire.

-They had a blast and didn’t even realize they were learning!
+They had a blast and didn’t even realize they were learning as they played!

 If your kids need a little winter inspiration, here are six fun activities for them to try.
 For each activity, I highlight a few of the many skills your child will be practicing while playing.